wendyverdonk93/docs/content/payment-methods/billing-suite/afterpay/how-does-afterpay-work.md

 * Payments done through Afterpay are processed in [Euros (EUR)](/faq/general/which-currencies-are-supported-by-multisafepay/)

 * Afterpay requires an additional API key for Belgium.
 This can be requested directly at Afterpay.

+* Refunding via the shopping cart will produce issues if the _merchant-item-id_ for the same product with different specifications is the same.
+Thus, when multiple order rules are supplied with the same _merchant-item-id_, it will result in a conflict when a partial refund is requested.
+Each merchant-item-id should be unique e.g. for products with different sizes the _merchant-item-id_ can be distinguished with ‘-size’: 1001311-xxl, 1001311-m, 1001311-s.